 Interpreting NT Scan Results

-Your healthcare provider will usually explain whether the measurements are within normal ranges or if there are any concerning indicators.
-A higher nuchal translucency measurement might suggest an increased risk for chromosomal abnormalities, but it doesn’t guarantee a diagnosis.
+A higher nuchal translucency measurement may suggest an increased risk for chromosomal abnormalities, but it does not confirm a diagnosis.

 Common Symptoms and Signs Leading to NT Scan